Luke 16

 Luke 16 is the sixteenth chapter of the Gospel of Luke in the New Testament of the Christian Bible.
-It records the teachings and parables of Jesus Christ, including the famous parable of the "rich man and Lazarus".
+It records the teachings and parables of Jesus Christ, including the account of the "rich man and Lazarus".
+There is an "overriding concern with riches" in this chapter, although other topics are also covered.
 The book containing this chapter is anonymous, but early Christian tradition uniformly affirmed that Luke the Evangelist composed this Gospel as well as the Acts of the Apostles.

 Text

 The original text was written in Koine Greek.
-This chapter is divided into 31 verses.

-Textual witnesses

 Some early manuscripts containing the text of this chapter are: